 “Care for the land, care for the people, go forward.”

-For the third year in a row, Ziptrek is proud to have achieved Zero Carbon Business Operations Certification with Ekos who provide carbon footprint measurement, reduction and carbon offsetting based certification services.
+For the sixth year in a row, Ziptrek is proud to have achieved Net Zero Carbon Business Operations Certification with Ekos who provide carbon footprint measurement, reduction and carbon offsetting based certification services.

-Ziptrek’s 20/21 business operations carbon impact was measured as 11.15tCO2e (tonnes of carbon dioxide equivalent) or, 1.35kgCO2e per guest.
+Ziptrek’s 23/24 business operations carbon impact was measured as 23.56tCO2e (tonnes of carbon dioxide equivalent) or 1.01kgCO2e per guest.

 We offset 100% of the CO2 emissions we produced by purchasing certified carbon credits that support the growth and protection of permanent indigenous forests in Aotearoa.
 This year, we have chosen to support the Kānuka Hill – Uruwhenua Native Regeneration Project near Golden Bay.